Skip naar de inhoud

 The rules for post-mortem organ and tissue donation in the Netherlands are laid down in European and Dutch legislation.

 Below are the most important laws and guidelines.
 However, this overview is not exhaustive.
-Do you have questions about the legal framework or about other laws and regulations for post-mortem organ or tissue donation?
+Do you have questions about the legal framework or other laws and regulations regarding post-mortem organ or tissue donation?

 Send an email